 Retailer includes a person or business that sells building materials and other tangible personal property at retail.
 Contractor-retailers are treated like retailers when they sell or repair tangible personal property at retail without agreeing to install it and when they sell or repair appliances, electronic products, and certain other listed items at retail and agree to provide set up services.
-See Information Guide EDU-28, Sales Tax Guidelines for Businesses that Sell and Service Appliances and Electronic Products.

 Fabricator means a person or business that produces an article of tangible personal property to the special order of a customer.
 In essence, the sales by fabricators are treated as retail sales.
-When the article is delivered to a buyer in Kansas. the fabricator is required to collect state and local Kansas sales or use tax on the selling price of the fabricated article.
+When the article is delivered to a buyer in Kansas, the fabricator is required to collect state and local Kansas sales or use tax on the selling price of the fabricated article.
 Examples of businesses that are treated as fabricators for sales tax purposes include: Copy and Duplicating Services, Desktop Publishing Companies, Dental Laboratories, Drapery Makers, Meat Cutting and Butchering Services, Photographers, Sign Makers, Tailors and Seamstresses, and Taxidermists.